Abscissa – the horizontal baseline of a chart, x-axis.

-Lagging Indicators – are indicators that usually change after the economy as a whole does, for example unemployment GDP, Inflation, that look backward in time and are thus confirming factors of a change in trend rather than providing advanced warning.
+Lagging Indicators – are indicators that usually change after the economy as a whole does, for example, unemployment GDP, Inflation, that look backward in time and are thus confirming factors of a change in trend rather than providing an advanced warning.

 Laissez-Faire – A French term describing an environment in which transactions between private parties are free from any state intervention, including restrictive regulations, taxes, tariffs and enforced monopolies.